 Part One of an Accident Claim: Establishing Fault

-First is fault.
-Personal injury claims are fault based, meaning that if there is not a person or business that’s responsible for your injuries, there’s no obligation to pay you.
+The first is fault.
+Personal injury claims are fault-based, meaning that if there is not a person or business that’s responsible for your injuries, there’s no obligation to pay you.

 The law calls this level of fault negligence, but you can think of it as carelessness.
 That is, was your injury the result of somebody’s careless act or careless failure to act?
 If so, it was probably negligence.